gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 = 1.1.0 =
 * Added Option to link images to a Custom URL
-* Added Option to link images to localy saved instagram images
+* Added Option to link images to locally saved instagram images
 * Fixed flexislider namespace causing problems in sites using flexislider
 * Rename css classes to match new flexislider namespace